'Lampard is on the chopping board' - Abramovic will sack Chelsea boss if he doesn't deliver top-four finish, says Burley | Goal.com

-'Lampard is on the chopping board' - Abramovic will sack Chelsea boss if he doesn't deliver top-four finish, says Burley
+'Lampard is on the chopping board' - Abramovich will sack Chelsea boss if he doesn't deliver top-four finish, says Burley

 Roman Abramovich will sack Frank Lampard if he doesn't deliver a top-four finish this season according to Craig Burley, who says the Chelsea boss is now on the "chopping board".